Dr Satria Prabowo

 in Immunology of Infectious Diseases

-Satria Arief Prabowo is a PhD student in Dr. Helen Fletcher's research group.
+Satria Arief Prabowo is a PhD researcher in Professor Helen Fletcher's research group.

 His PhD project aims to identify therapeutic tuberculosis (TB) vaccine regimens that can improve current treatment.
 He will investigate the concept of combining vaccination with drug therapy to enhance the host immune response and improve the overall effectiveness of currently used TB drugs.
 He will use a recently developed ex-vivo assay for assessing inhibition of mycobacterial growth to identify optimum vaccine regimens, as well as investigate immune mechanisms using ELISPOT, flow cytometry, DNA microarray and Luminex analysis in both pre-clinical animal studies and clinical settings.